Focus on collaborative working within mental health care, drawing on examples of good practice from a global perspective.

 You can take this module as part of our MSc Mental Health course.

-Commencing with two days of face-to-face sessions at Chelmsford campus:
+Commencing with two days of face-to-face teaching in Chelmsford:22 and 23 January 2018

 The Faculty of Health, Social Care & Education is the largest provider of health, social care and education courses in the East of England, with over 6,000 students from more than 20 countries.